shehanster/devops-scripts/README.md

 > **4.pipe_mysqldump.sh**
 This script lets you use the mysql dump in realtime to dump very large data from mysql to another mysql instance if replication or file copy is not possible.

+I have started to use gists for scripts so please go to https://gist.github.com/shehanster to see all the new scripts